Credentials at a glance

 I’m a double board-certified Psychiatric Mental Health Nurse Practitioner and Certified Nurse-Midwife, with a clinical focus on women’s mental health, hormonal transitions, and periods of significant life change.
 I work with people who want thoughtful guidance, careful judgment, and care that makes sense in the context of their lives—not just their symptoms.

-Early in my career, I was eager to do: to diagnose, intervene, and fix.
 One of my first clinical lessons, however, had very little to do with action.

 As a new nursing assistant on a cardiac unit, I was assigned to sit with a man who was frightened and struggling to breathe.
 There was no procedure to perform, no decision to make—just time, presence, and attention.
 Over the course of the hour, his breathing eased.
-His anxiety softened.
+His anxiety lessened.
 Before I left, he squeezed my hand and thanked me.

 Across roles as a paramedic, cardiac technician, nurse, nurse-midwife, and now psychiatric nurse practitioner, I’ve seen this truth repeat itself: people feel better not only when symptoms are addressed, but when they are understood, grounded, and met with steadiness during uncertainty.